kdglider/mlteam4/README.md

 ## Presentation that summarizes our work

-Please checkout our work following [this presentation link](https://docs.google.com/presentation/d/1ddxR9e26OegIKwxpr0FbCGO8kl1JpjtfPwrybG2jhX8/edit?usp=sharingp)
+Please checkout our work following [the presentation link](https://docs.google.com/presentation/d/1ddxR9e26OegIKwxpr0FbCGO8kl1JpjtfPwrybG2jhX8/edit?usp=sharingp).
 You will find the pdf version in the assets folder as well.